aisingapore/sealion/README.md

 The model employs our proprietary SEABPETokenizer for tokenization.
 Our SEABPETokenizer is specially tailored for SEA languages, ensuring optimal model performance.

-The training data for SEA-LION is encompasses 1 trillion tokens.
+The training data for SEA-LION encompasses 980B tokens.

 - **Developed by:** Products Pillar, AI Singapore
 - **Funded by:** Singapore NRF